Rolex CEO Speaks On Retail, AI, and CPO

 Image Source: London Jewelers

 Certified Pre-Owned came up briefly, and here again Dufour’s explanation was matter-of-fact.
 When Rolex looked at sales by category at many partner retailers, they often saw a similar pattern.
 Rolex sat at the top.
-Right behind it, as the second-best-selling “brand,” was pre-owned Rolex sold through that same store.
-Rolex had no real visibility or influence over how those used watches were sourced, presented, or serviced, even though the logo on the dial and the expectations around it were the same to the average consumer.
+Right behind it, as the second-best-selling “brand,” was pre-owned Rolex.
+Rolex had no real influence over how those used watches were sourced, presented, or serviced, even though the coronet is on the dial the expectations were the same to the average consumer, and they often sat near the new Rolexes.

 The CPO program was designed to bring that second category closer to Rolex’s own standards.
-A customer buying a Certified Pre-Owned Submariner or Datejust now enters the brand’s orbit in a more intentional way, with documented service, a Rolex-backed warranty, and a clearer path into future ownership and after-sales care.
-Dufour didn’t dress this up as a grand strategy to dominate the secondary market, nor did he touch on costs or secondhand pricing.
-He presented it as a response to how people were already shopping.
+A customer buying a Certified Pre-Owned Submariner or Datejust now enters the brand’s orbit with documented service, a Rolex-backed warranty, and a clearer path into future ownership and after-sales care.
+Dufour presented it as a response to how people were already shopping.

 Younger collectors and Rolex’s digital behavior